Nature’s Treasures Class 6 Questions and Answers NCERT Solutions

 Question 3.

-Fill in the blank using the most appropriate option-
+Fill in the blanks using the most appropriate option

 (a) Kerosene